-Another thing which confused me was the silent nature of the protagonist.
+Another thing that confused me was the silent nature of the protagonist.
 Adol doesn’t speak very much throughout Ys IX: Monstrum Nox – I think there were only two or three times where he spoke the dialogue I chose during a conversation option – every other time he’ll speak a one-liner or grunt.
 This is a very small nit-pick with the game, as the voice quality is great and there is an okay amount of vocals throughout the game, but I wanted Adol to talk more – I guess Adol is just a little shy.

 In terms of the music, I love the soundtrack (I need to get hold of it somehow).
 Every dungeon, scene, and event has the perfect music assigned to it in order to emphasis the danger, action, and emotional aspects.

 I initially didn’t like Ys IX: Monstrum Nox, it felt too confined and I honestly thought the entire game was going to take place within the city.
 After a few hours (about 10 or so), I was beginning to love it – the game had introduced a new mysterious element into the narrative (no spoilers here) which had me hooked on finding out what’s going to happen next and why I’m seeing certain events unfold on screen.
 I quickly became obsessed with ensuring I completed all the quests, found all the chests, collected the petals, and unlocked the portals, literally having me not sleeping for a few days unless I passed out whilst playing.

 For me, I found this title more enjoyably than Ys VIII, although I also found it easier – and not just because I played it on Easy.
 It was easier to keep track of what chests I had, how to spot the missing collectables, completing the enemy and NPC notebooks weren’t too tricky, and the abilities you unlock were fun (and simple) to use.
-I also really liked the story, even if there are a few confusing and WTF moments which don’t really make sense until you get further into the game.
+I also really liked the story, even if there are a few confusing and WTF moments that don’t really make sense until you get further into the game.